 Increasingly, RPB develops partnerships with other vision research funders to efficiently leverage resources toward targeted goals.
 RPB also convenes meetings of vision research funders in order to foster partnerships between them and to identify group collaborative initiatives that can accelerate the discovery of treatments for sight stealing disorders.

-Order our brochure, "The Catalyst in Vision Science" on our publications page to receive more information.
+Order our brochure, "Preserving and Restoring Vision Through Research" on our publications page to receive more information.

 The incidence of the major aging-related eye disorders -- glaucoma, cataract, age-related macular degeneration and diabetic eye disease -- is dramatically rising in the U.S. population, driven largely by two factors: the aging of the population and the diabetes epidemic.
 By 2050, the population of people with vision loss and blindness is estimated to increase by approximately 150%.
 At that time, the total economic burden is expected to reach $717 billion, after adjusting for inflation.